-You may have tests ahead of time to determine where the radioactive material should be placed.
-Then, the radiation oncologist or gynecologic oncologist places radioactive material inside your vagina.
+You may have tests ahead of time to see where the radioactive material should be placed.
+Then, the oncologist places radioactive material inside your vagina.

 The material stays in place for a period of time to kill the abnormal cells.
-How long it stays in place varies, depending on the stage and location of your cancer as well as your overall treatment plan.
+How long it stays in place varies.
+This depends on the stage and location of your cancer.

 The doctor removes the radioactive material before you go home.

 Radiation does not stay in your body after the treatment is done.
 You are not radioactive, so you do not pose a risk to those around you.
-However, while receiving treatment, your doctor may want you to remain a certain distance from visitors and refrain from having pregnant women and children come to visit.
-You should discuss any precautions needed with your health care provider prior to treatment.
+But during treatment, your doctor may want you to remain a certain distance from visitors and pregnant women and children.
+Talk with your healthcare provider about these safety steps before your treatment.

 External radiation therapy is done in a hospital or a clinic.
 You go home that day.
 The standard treatment lasts 5 days a week for 5 weeks.
 This type of radiation may come from a machine called a linear accelerator.